 I do indeed need to speak the likes of verbs and such, but I do not need to read these words with the same urgency.

 What I need to read must be focused on vocabulary in signs and menus.
-In this sense, a word like “to live” (in a place) is essential for me to speak as it’s very likely that I will say (and hear) this very frequently in conversations, but I won’t be reading this on any typical menu or sign.
-So my character studies have been sliced down into just reviewing some Anki decks related to food for the moment, and even within that I am discarding many cards that come up as they don’t fit my personal requirements.
+In this sense, a word like “to live” (in a place) is essential for me to speak as it's very likely that I will say (and hear) this very frequently in conversations, but I won't be reading this on any typical menu or sign.
+So my character studies have been sliced down into just reviewing some Anki (for iPhone, for Android, and for everyone else) decks related to food for the moment, and even within that I am discarding many cards that come up as they don't fit my personal requirements.

 I've also tossed aside Heisig's book, which was recommended to me by so many, as this is also far too focused on the long-term, in the sense that you systematically go through the book and after you know it all well, then you'll be able to understand the meaning of the most useful characters as a whole.
 Even that is still unhelpful as it doesn't cover words, so it's yet another “long term investment”, where knowing individual characters will help you figure out what a word means… sometimes.
 At best, I'll be using the book as a reference next month when I return to learning characters with more focus.